 - Respect: NRC will, to the best of its capability, respect Intellectual Property Rights, its own and that of others.
 The NRC will ensure that its employees understand their obligations and responsibilities with respect to IP protection and use.

 - Fairness: The NRC will ensure that its internal and external stakeholders are treated fairly and consistently; respecting rules, regulations and practices associated with the management and exploitation of Intellectual Property Rights.

 The President of NRC in implementing the objectives of the IP policy holds his authority under the National Research Council Act and through the transfer to NRC by the Minister of Industry under the Public Servants Invention Act (PSIA) of administration and control of NRC inventions and patents.
 Disposition or assignment of IP rights, such as copyright, over which the President has no authority, requires an Order in Council under the Financial Administration Act (FAA).

 The Business Management Support team under the direction of the VP Business and Professional Services is responsible for ensuring effective management of the IP portfolio in accordance with NRC policies and guidelines.
 The IP portfolio will be managed as a corporate asset for the benefit of the NRC.

-For IP, including inventions and know-how, whether patentable or not, created by People who work for NRC including inventions made by NRC employees while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
-NRC has full authority to license, sell or otherwise deal with such inventions and know-how.
+All IP created by People who work for NRC made by NRC employees while acting within the scope of their duties or employment or made with facilities, equipment or financial aid provided by or on behalf of the NRC will vest with the Crown.
+For inventions, NRC has full authority to manage, license or sell its rights.